Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

-Script 100-empty_casks finds all empty file and directories in the current directory and all sub-directories Script 101-gifs lists all the files with a .gif extension in the current directory and all sub-directories Script 102-acrostic decodes acrostic that use the first letter of each line
+Script 100-empty_casks finds all empty file and directories in the current directory and all sub-directories Script 101-gifs lists all the files with a .gif extension in the current directory and all sub-directories Script 102-acrostic decodes acrostic that use the first letter of each line Script 103-the_biggest_fan parses web servers logs in TSV format and displays the 11 hosts or IP addresses which did the most request